mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

      emberjs.com
 ```

-> I'm running these commands on macOS with `wget` version _1.19.5_ so you might
+Note: I'm running these commands on macOS with `wget` version _1.19.5_ so you
-> need to confirm these arguments for your platform and `wget` version
+might need to confirm these arguments for your platform and `wget` version.

 If you Google "crawl website with wget" or "download entire site with wget" you
 will undoubtedly get quite a few variations of the above set of arguments to the